 So the moment of truth came, and I played those gut strings, in the main tuned g’’, c’’, g’, c’, g, with the possibility of the first string to f’’ or e’’, and an alternative tuning of f’’, c’’, f’, c’, f.
 The top string sounded sweet and sang well, the second was rather dead, the third and fourth moreso, and the thick, heavy fifth string had all the look, feel, resonance and sound quality of a stair rail.
 So we spent several hours experimenting with different string gauges, with gut and with Aquila’s alternative, nylgut, which is nylon treated to feel, look and sound like gut.

 We discovered two altogether surprising things.
 Firstly, it wasn’t that nylgut worked better than gut; it was that, for a mandore, or at the very least for this mandore, nylgut worked and gut did not.
 Historical paintings show that some 5 course mandores had single strings on 1-4, with only the 5th doubled with a higher octave.
 Perhaps we’d just discovered why an octave string was necessary on the bottom course to brighten the dead sound.
 But the sound of the rest was unsatisfactory, too.
 So secondly, we discovered that not only was nylgut superior to gut in its sound and resonance, but that the instrument sounded so much sweeter and more resonant at string tensions significantly below what the calculations predicted.
-So, after much experimentation, we now have Aquila nylgut on 1, 2 and 3, Savarez KF (their alternative to gut basses) on 4, and an Aquila DE on 5 (nylgut overwound with copper then varnished, thus it sounds like gut, lacking the unnatural sustain old overwounds used to have, and with the advantage of being significantly thinner than gut, especially on a tiny instrument like this).
+So, after much experimentation, we now had Aquila nylgut on 1, 2 and 3, Savarez KF (their carbon fibre alternative to gut basses) on 4, and an Aquila DE on 5.
+Aquila DE is nylgut overwound with copper then varnished, thus it sounds like gut, lacking the unnatural sustain old overwounds used to have, and with the advantage of being significantly thinner than gut, especially on a tiny instrument like this.
+In the end, I don’t like the unhistorical look of overwounds, so the 5th course was swapped for another Savarez KF.

 (45) I’ve made several references to the mandore’s small size.
 The size of the latches on the case, (46) and the photograph of it in my hands illustrate this well.
 The vibrating string length is a mere 281mm, exactly as on the Boissart-restored mandore in the V&A. This makes it, at first, a challenge to play, as the left hand fingering I’d usually use for the lute isn’t possible: there just isn’t the space.
 The right hand, too, has to be re-thought: I’ve found the lute’s thumb inside technique to be nigh on impossible while holding the instrument steady which, again, due to its small size, takes a little getting used to.
 A strap button was fitted but a strap proved impractical as it just got in the way.
 As with all new instruments, I found a little perseverance and experimentation soon pays dividends and in a short time the mandore became comfortable.